ymijsters/My_Data_Practical/README.md

 This results in an array of names for each character, which can be used to identify the minimal appearance of characters in books.
 More appearances are still possible, for example through the use of pronouns, but not less.

-The code for all these character dictionaries is extensive, therefore, I will collapse the code box, but if you open it, you can find a brief description of how they work in the first set of characters.
+The code for all these character dictionaries is extensive, therefore, I have manually limited the code box in this read me file.
+The full code is available in the Jupyter notebook.

 ```python